austin020269/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-The school has provided data to analyze school spending and standardized test scores.
+The school has provided data to analyze school spending, standardized test scores and student grades.

 ## Resources
 Data Sources provided to analyze and minipulate included: